23 in Roman Numerals

 • Roman numerals are still used for numbering kings and queens, such as Henry XXIII, and in sports events such as the XXIII Olympic Games.

-• Finally, the combination "III" at the end shows the addition of three individual units to make the 23.
+• Finally, the combination "III" at the end shows the addition of three individual units to make the number 23.

 1. Write 23 in Roman numerals.